 3. Broader applicability of the method

+3. 1.
+Application

-The use of a pure CO2 EOS results in an underestimate of the entrapment pressure of fluid-inclusions if there was H2O in the fluid at the time of inclusion entrapment (Fig. 2).
-At Kīlauea, melt-inclusion data indicates that the exsolved fluid phase is ~90% CO2 at pressures corresponding to the Halema’uma’u reservoir, and >95% CO2 at pressures indicative of the South-Caldera reservoir (Wieser et al., 2021; DeVitre and Wieser, 2024).
+The use of a pure CO2 EOS results in an underestimate of the entrapment pressure of fluid inclusions if there was H2O in the fluid at the time of inclusion entrapment (Fig. 2).
+At Kīlauea, melt inclusion data indicates that the exsolved fluid phase is ~90% CO2 at pressures corresponding to the Halema’uma’u reservoir, and >95% CO2 at pressures indicative of the South Caldera reservoir (Wieser et al., 2021; DeVitre and Wieser, 2024).
 As discussed above, the effect of XH2O is small on calculated pressures presented here (Fig. 2d).
-However, to assess the utility of the fluid-inclusion method for rapid-response petrology globally, it is necessary to evaluate XH2O contents, and their effect on fluid-inclusion pressures.
+However, to assess the utility of the fluid inclusion method for rapid-response petrology globally, it is necessary to evaluate XH2O contents, and their effect on fluid inclusion pressures.

-We compiled published melt-inclusion data from all over the world, spanning many different tectonic settings (Fig. 3).
+We compiled published melt inclusion data from all over the world, spanning many different tectonic settings (Fig. 3).
 We calculate XH2O using the solubility model MagmaSat (Ghiorso and Gualda, 2015), implemented in VESIcal (Iacovino et al., 2021).
-We show the distribution, median, 25th and 75th quantiles of calculated XH2O for 4069 melt-inclusions with SiO2 < 57 wt%, MgO < 16 wt% and Saturation Pressure > 20 MPa on Fig 3b-c, coloured by tectonic setting.
-For each volcano, there is a clear correlation between XH2O and pressure where XH2O becomes very high at shallow pressures (Fig. S9a-i) as melt-inclusions are trapped during enhanced degassing of H2O upon ascent.
-Thus, in this compilation, the median and 25th quantiles are likely most representative of XH2O in the main magma storage region.
+We show the distribution, median, 25th and 75th percentiles of calculated XH2O for 4069 melt inclusions with SiO2 < 57 wt%, MgO < 16 wt% and saturation pressure > 20 MPa on Fig 3b-c, coloured by tectonic setting.
+For each volcano, there is a clear correlation between XH2O and pressure where XH2O becomes very high at shallow pressures (Fig. S9a-i) as melt inclusions are trapped during enhanced degassing of H2O upon ascent.
+Thus, in this compilation, the median and 25th percentiles are likely most representative of XH2O in the main magma storage region.
 We stress the importance of considering XH2O when determining the suitability of this method to a particular system given that the XH2O pressure correction tends to be more significant at higher entrapment pressures.
-For example, if we consider an XH2O of 0.1 (the median XH2O of our fluid-inclusion dataset at Kīlauea and a commonly assumed XH2O in deep storage systems), the pressure correction goes from < 15% at pressures < 220 MPa (~10 km) to ~20% at 700 MPa (~30 km).
+For example, if we consider an XH2O of 0.1 (the median XH2O of our fluid inclusion dataset at Kīlauea and a commonly assumed XH2O in deep storage systems), the pressure correction goes from < 15% at pressures < 220 MPa (~10 km) to ~20% at 700 MPa (~30 km).
 Naturally, the correction is even more significant if XH2O is greater than 0.1 (e.g., for XH2O=0.2, the correction is 25-30% at P<150 MPa and ~50% at P = 700 MPa; Fig 1).

 Figure 3.
-Global compilation of XH2O in the exsolved fluid phase from melt-inclusion data for Continental Rift, Continental Intraplate, Alkaline and Tholeiitic Ocean Island Basalt (OIB, see Fig S7) Mid-Ocean Ridge and Subduction Zone volcanoes (details and references in the supplement).
-Data is filtered to SiO2 < 57 wt%, MgO < 16 wt% and Saturation Pressure >20 MPa (supplement for details). (a) World map coloured by Median XH2O of the melt-inclusion suites, circles indicate Glass-only MI data and stars those for which CO2 has been constrained by Raman. (b) Boxplot of XH2O for melt-inclusion suites plotted on panel a.
-Boxplots show the median, Q1 (25th quartile), Q3 (75th quartile) and whiskers mark the last datapoint before Q3+1.5* (Q3-Q1) and the first datapoint after Q1-1.5*(Q3-Q1).
-Violin plots show the density distribution of all the data and are coloured according to tectonic setting. (c) Boxplot of XH2O showing only MI suites which constrained Total CO2 by Raman spectroscopy.
-EAR – East African Rift, GSC - Galápagos Spreading Center, NAR – North Atlantic Ridge, JdFR – Juan de Fuca Ridge, GR – Gakkel Ridge, MAR – Mid-Atlantic Ridge, EPR – East Pacific Rise, IBM – Izu Bonin Mariana.
+Global compilation of XH2O in the exsolved fluid phase from melt inclusion data for continental rift, continental intraplate, alkaline and tholeiitic ocean island basalt (OIB, see Fig S7), mid-ocean ridge and subduction zone volcanoes (details and references in the supplement).
+Data are filtered to SiO2 < 57 wt%, MgO < 16 wt% and saturation pressure >20 MPa (supplement for details). (a) World map coloured by median XH2O of the melt inclusion suites.
+Circles indicate glass-only MI data and stars those for which CO2 has been constrained by Raman. (b) Boxplot of XH2O for melt inclusion suites plotted on panel a.
+Boxplots show the median, Q1 (25th percentile), Q3 (75th percentile) and whiskers mark the last datapoint before Q3+1.5* (Q3-Q1) and the first datapoint after Q1-1.5*(Q3-Q1).
+Violin plots show the density distribution of all the data and are coloured according to tectonic setting. (c) Boxplot of XH2O showing only MI suites which constrained total CO2 by Raman spectroscopy.
+EAR – East African Rift, GSC – Galápagos Spreading Center, NAR – North Atlantic Ridge, JdFR – Juan de Fuca Ridge, GR – Gakkel Ridge, MAR – Mid-Atlantic Ridge, EPR – East Pacific Rise, IBM – Izu Bonin Mariana.